twallema/pySODM/docs/influenza_1718.md

         return S_new, E_new, Ip_new, Iud_new, Id_new, R_new, Im_inc_new
 ```

-There are some formatting requirements to `compute_rates()` and `apply_transitionings()`, which are listed in the [SDEModel documentation](models.md).
+There are some formatting requirements to `compute_rates()` and `apply_transitionings()`, which are listed in the [JumpProcess documentation](models.md).

-The actual drawing of the transitionings is abstracted away from the user in the `SDEModel` class.
+The actual drawing of the transitionings is abstracted away from the user in the `JumpProcess` class.
 Two stochastic simulation algorithms are currently available.
 In this tutorial, we'll use the Tau-Leaping method, where the value of `tau` is fixed and the number of transitionings in the interval `t` and `t + \tau` are drawn from a binomial distribution.
 This method is an approximation of the Stochastic Simulation Algorithm (SSA), where the time until the first transitioning `tau` is computed and only one transitioning can happen at every simulation step.
 However, as we aim to simulate a large number of individuals (11 million individuals), the time between transitionings becomes very small and the SSA becomes computationally too demanding.
 Good values for `tau` are typically found by balancing the use of computational resources against numerical stability.

 ### Social contact function